Deadlines approach for Nov. 8 election

 Registered voters still can request an absentee ballot application.
 An absentee ballot will be mailed to them.
 It can be completed and returned by mail or in person.
 Absentee ballots must be received by 7 p.m.
 Nov.
 8 to be counted.

-Saturday is the last day to request an absentee ballot in person at the Florence County Voter Registration and Elections office, 219 Third Loop Road, in Florence, County Voter Registration and Elections Director Julian Young said.
-The office is open 8:30 a.m. to 5 p.m. on Friday.
+October 28 is the last day to request an absentee ballot in person at the Florence County Voter Registration and Elections office, 219 Third Loop Road, in Florence, County Voter Registration and Elections Director Julian Young said.

+People are also reading…

+Saturday also is the last day to register to vote in-person at the Florence County Voter Registration and Elections Office.
+The office will be open from 8:30 a.m. to 5 p.m.
 It will be open 8:30 to 1 p.m.
 Saturday.

-People are also reading…

-Sunday is the last day to request an absentee ballot application online at http://scvotes.gov, Young said.

-A request for an absentee ballot application can be made through the mail.
-The application request must be postmarked no later than Oct.
-11, he said.

-Friday also is the last day to register to vote in-person at the Florence County Voter Registration and Elections Office.
-The office will be open from 8:30 a.m. to 5 p.m.

 Residents also can register to vote or update their voter information online at http://scvotes.gov.
 The last day to register to vote online is Sunday, Young said.